ML Engine

 ML Metrics Filter

-- Min Precision [default: 0] — Minimum precision.
+- Min Precision [default: 0.0, range: 0–1] — Minimum precision required to pass metrics filter.

 Table Style

-- Table position [default: TopLeft] — Corner of chart for metrics table.
+- Table position [default: TopLeft] — Corner of chart where metrics table is drawn.

 - Table font — Font family for metrics table.